 2010 : Intensification of work on the implementation of the Scheduled Tribes and Other Traditional Forest Dwellers (Recognition of Rights) Act 2006 and the Panchayat Extension to Scheduled Areas Act 1996.

-The organisation Dhas Gramin Vikas Kendra is a local NGO with only ten full time staff while the trade union Khedut Mazdoor Chetna Sangath is a totally membership based Bhil tribal organisation of about 3000 dues paying members.
+The organisation Dhas Gramin Vikas Kendra is a local NGO with only three full time staff while the trade union Khedut Mazdoor Chetna Sangath is a totally membership based Bhil Adivasi organisation of about 3000 dues paying members.
 So these organisations have to depend heavily on partnerships.
 The most important partnership is that with the people of the area who put in a considerable amount of voluntary work to implement the campaigns of the organisation and also contribute in cash and kind to various programmes.
 The contribution of time, labour and cash and kind by the people is many times more in economic value than the funds sourced by the NGO.
+There is also a consultancy firm by the same name which offers research and implementation services to other agencies in the development sector on a commercial basis..

 The operational plan of the organisation is given in the graphic below and it explains the roles the different stakeholders play: